Filling cryptography and security gaps in Temple Wallet

-The Temple Wallet web extension and mobile apps developed by Madfish Solutions are a part of the Tezos blockchain ecosystem.
-Cryptocurrency wallets require advanced security measures with security guarantees similar to modern financial or banking apps.
-Being a non-custodial wallet, Temple Wallet emphasizes protecting data on the client-side: storing private keys and mnemonic phrases and signing transactions on behalf of a user.
+The Temple Wallet web extension and mobile apps developed by Madfish Solutions are part of the Tezos blockchain ecosystem.
+Cryptocurrency wallets require advanced security measures and security guarantees similar to modern financial or banking apps.
+As a non-custodial wallet, Temple Wallet puts a strong emphasis on data protection on the client side: storing private keys and mnemonic phrases and signing transactions on behalf of a user.

-Tezos Foundation requested a security audit of Temple Wallet mobile applications and the web extension from Cossack Labs.
+The Tezos Foundation requested Cossack Labs to conduct a security audit of the Temple Wallet mobile applications and the web extension from Cossack Labs.
 Cossack Labs performed the audit, outlined issues and suggested improvements to security and cryptography aspects of wallets’ source code and cryptographic design.
 See below.

 Temple Wallet audit results

 In the public reports, we summarised the security assessment of Temple Wallet apps: the process, a list of findings and their status, and theoretical and practical concerns.
-We would like to note a solid security-oriented engineering effort of the Madfish team in building and securing the apps.
+We'd like to highlight the Madfish team's solid security-oriented engineering effort in building and securing the apps.
 Read details below.

 Industry